has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The greatest breakthroughs come not from perfecting the known, but from bravely asking 'what if?' and then daring to build the answer.
+> We can only see a short distance ahead, but we can see plenty there that needs to be done.
 >
-> — *Grace Hopper* (computer science)
+> — *Alan Turing* (computer science)
 <!-- /DAILY QUOTE -->